myna/help/api/index.md

 - Clients obtain the current state of an experiment.
 This includes weights on the variants, representing Myna's suggestion of the proportions in which the variants should be displayed.
 Clients can use these weights to make one or more suggestions, or combine the weights with other rules to choose variants to display

 - Client notify Myna about variants that were displayed and rewards that were received.
-This data can sent back as it happens, or in a batched up if, for example, the client is offline.
-It is largely up to client to ensure that this data makes sense -- for example, that there are not more conversions than views.
+This data can be sent back as it happens, or batched up if, for example, the client is offline.
+It is largely up to the client to ensure that this data makes sense -- for example, that there are not more conversions than views.

+The above two actions are performed using the [read](experiment-read.html) and [record](experiment-record.html) endpoints respectively.
+There are also endpoints for [creating](experiment-create.html), [updating](experiment-update.html), and [deleting](experiment-delete.html) experiments, and more.
+It is possible to build an entire dashboard on top of the API (we know, because we've done it!)

 ## URLs